gcallah/MiscWriting/VoiceOfCommunity/voices.md

 Gene Callahan

-Robert Nisbet was an American sociologist who lived from 1913 to 1996.
-In 1973 he published *The Social Philosophers*, which was recently brought back into print through the work of editor Luke Sheahan.
+Robert Nisbet published *The Social Philosophers* in 1973.
+OUt of print for years, it was recently re-published through the work of editor Luke Sheahan.

-Nisbet describes how the earliest human communities were based upon kinship and ruled by the tradition, as interpreted by the elders.
+In the book, Nisbet describes how the earliest human communities were based upon kinship and ruled by the tradition, as interpreted by the elders.
 This form of community was the sole form of human society for the first many tens of thousands of years of our existence, but it did not produce social philosophers.
 It did not need to, because kinship communities are as natural to humans as hive communities are to bees.